MicrosoftDocs/azure-dev-docs/articles/terraform/create-k8s-cluster-with-tf-and-aks.md

     }
     ```

-1. Create a file named `terraform.tfvars` and insert the following code.
+1. Create a file named `terraform.tfvars`.
+This defines unique and sensitive values for interacting with the Azure backend you have configured.
+Insert the following code.

     ```terraform
     aks_service_principal_app_id = "<service_principal_app_id>"